pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: insertFont(fontname="helv", fontfile=None, fontbuffer=None, set_simple=False, encoding=TEXT_ENCODING_LATIN)

-      PDF only: Add a new font to be used by text output methods and return its XREF number.
+      PDF only: Add a new font to be used by text output methods and return its :data:`xref`.
 If not already present in the file, the font definition will be added.
 Supported are the built-in :data:`Base14_Fonts` and the CJK fonts via **"reserved"** fontnames.
 Fonts can also be provided as a file path or a memory area containing the image of a font file.

       :arg str fontname: The name by which this font shall be referenced when outputting text on this page.
 In general, you have a "free" choice here (but consult the :ref:`AdobeManual`, page 56, section 3.2.4 for a formal description of building legal PDF names).
 However, if it matches one of the :data:`Base14_Fonts` or one of the CJK fonts, ``fontfile`` and ``fontbuffer`` **are ignored**.